Cumberland Valley AVA: Climate

 weather stations of the National Oceanic and Atmospheric Administration, U.S. Department of Commerce, specifically, the stations at Chewsville (elev.
 640 ft) located near Hagerstown (MD) at the southern end of the valley, Chambersburg (PA) located centrally (elev.
 570 ft), and Carlisle (PA) located in the northeastern end of the valley (elev.
 465 ft).
 These stations show average temperatures ranging from 51.6–53.4 F, total precipitation from 34.9–39.8 in, and degree growing days of 3,050 at Chewsville, 2,890 at Chambersburg, and 3,150 at Carlisle.

 The average annual temperature is 52 F with the coldest month being January (32 F) and the warmest month being July (75 F).
 Based upon data recorded at Chambersburg, annual precipitation averaging 38.25 in occurred fairly evenly throughout the 30-year period from 1931 to 1960.
 In summer, several periods of hot and humid weather are observed, however, and valley temperatures reach into the nineties about 30 times during summer.
 On the average, daytime highs reach the middle to upper eighties and nighttime lows are near 60.
 Temperatures in the mountains are lower.
 Freezing temperatures have not been experienced during summer in the valley.
 Cloud cover is at a minimum in summer; the valley receives more than 60 percent of the available sunshine, and nights are generally clear.
 The prevailing wind is from the southwest and averages 8 mi per hour.
 Rainfall is generally adequate but dry periods of 2 to 3 weeks duration are sometimes experienced.
 Summer rainfall is usually in the form of afternoon and evening thundershowers, which occur on an average of 24 days during the months of June, July and August.
 The length of the growing season is fairly consistent over the valley and averages 160 to 170 days.
 Frost occurs as late as mid-May and as early as mid-September.
 A shorter growing season exists in the mountains.
 About 57 percent of the annual precipitation falls during spring and summer.
+Cumberland Valley mainly has a hot-summer humid continental climate (Dfa) and is in the plant hardiness zone range from 6b to 7b.